 Where Do They Live?

 Aphids are found in a myriad of climates throughout North America.
 They live in the cold areas of Canada and the warm coastlines of the United States, to the consternation of many people.
 They survive the cold months by laying eggs that hatch in spring.
 Aphids will inhabit many different plants, often on the underside of leaves.
 They sample the sap to determine if the plant is worth inhabiting.
 Once they find a suitable plant, based on its sap, they will infest it.
-Different varieties of aphid are attracted to different plants.
-These aphids are often named after the plants they favour such as: potato aphids, green peach aphids, melon aphids etc.
+Different varieties of aphids are attracted to different plants.
+These aphids are often named after the plants they favor such as: potato aphids, green peach aphids, melon aphids etc.

 Aphids will only feed on one type of plant at a time.
 They will choose their new host and feed exclusively on its sap.
 They first pierce the plant with their tube-like mouths.
 They feed on the sap through phloem and xylem vessels.
-These vessels are found throughout the leaves, branches, stem, and roots of a plant.
+These vessels are found throughout the leaves, branches, stems, and roots of a plant.
 Simply put, phloem vessels send sugars and proteins from the leaves to the roots while xylem vessels send nutrients from the roots and soil to the stems and leaves.
-The phloem sap is easier to eat as pressure sends it directly in the aphid’s mouth.
+The phloem sap is easier to eat as pressure sends it directly into the aphid’s mouth.
 It also has a higher concentration of sugar and amino acids.
 Xylem sap, on the other hand, requires active sucking.
 Despite the ease of obtaining phloem sap, aphids are frequently found to be drinking xylem sap.

 Lifespan and Development